Project-Interactions/.github/profile/README.md

+# Declaration

+We've recently seen some people targeting [Rongmario](https://github.com/Rongmario) and [CleanroomMC](https://github.com/CleanroomMC)'s mods, and here's a stern condemnation of this behavior and boycotting them for forking just because of **"questionable"** content like they did.

 # An organization focus on 1.12.2

 Everyone can join this organization if you are also an absolutely Minecraft 1.12 lover,you just need to contact me.